coyoteclan/codlinux/README.md

 - You can remove the remembered game from ``codlinux_conf/codlinux.cfg``.
 For example,
   ![Screenshot_2025-04-21_16-41-01](https://github.com/user-attachments/assets/144e615d-1fc0-484e-8730-213c59df2699)
 - You can only check for updates 60 times per hour
+- Press **ESC** if "More Options" menu doesn't close.
+This is a gtk4 issue.

 ## Todo
 - Add an option to create a launcher of individual games